 I really am inclined to think that Albus's original plan was for Snape to get the wand, to hang onto it, and to make a point of meeting Harry before the final confrontation in order to pass him that final message, and for Harry, whose first line of defense is pretty much always Expeliarmus, to disarm him of it.

 I suspect that you can pass a wand on by physically handing it to whomever you want to give it to.
 Ron had no trouble with Charlie’s old wand in his first year, despite the fact that it was already in really bad condition when he got it.
-Under Rowling’s rules, Harry physically took Malfoy's wand from Malfoy's hand, there was no magic involved, but the wand settled down and cooperated with him quite smoothly.
+Under Rowling’s rules, Harry physically took Malfoy's wand from Malfoy's hand, there was no magic involved in that exchange, but the wand settled down and cooperated with him quite smoothly.
 It had evidently felt itself be passed from one legitimate master's hand to the next.
-Which makes no sense whatsoever, and was only introduced to pull a cheap trick at the climax of the book.
+Which makes no sense whatsoever, and was only introduced to try to pull off a cheap trick at the climax of the book.

 But the thing that fouls us up here, and is the detail which really renders the whole premise into balognium is that now suddenly we are supposed to understand that wands not only choose their wizards, they seem to recognize other wands.
 And I really don’t think that is a part of the solution.